soniclavier/bigdata-notebook/_posts/2016-03-12-flink_trigger_evictor.markdown

 # **Evictors**
 An evictor is used to remove some items from the window before the window function is called.
-Let us add an evictor to our trigger example.
+Let us add an evictor to our trigger example.<br/>
+***Update:*** After [FLIP-4](https://cwiki.apache.org/confluence/display/FLINK/FLIP-4+%3A+Enhance+Window+Evictor), an evictor can evict elements before or after the window function is called.

 {% highlight scala %}
 val counts = socTextStream.flatMap{_.split("\\s")}